O1ahmad/ansible-role-geth/README.md

 #### Uninstall

-Support for uninstalling and removing artifacts necessary for provisioning has been added and allows for users/operators to return a target host to its configured state prior to application of this role.
-This can be useful for returning hosts to known good configurations (LKG), recycling nodes and roles and perhaps providing more graceful/managed transitions between tooling upgrades.
+Support for uninstalling and removing artifacts necessary for provisioning allows for users/operators to return a target host to its configured state prior to application of this role.
+This can be useful for recycling nodes and roles and perhaps providing more graceful/managed transitions between tooling upgrades.

 _The following variable(s) can be customized to manage this uninstall process:_